-Indirect Call Recording (ICR), introduced in MBG 7.1, is a feature supported by Mitel's 53XX series IP sets and MiVoice Business software release 5.0 SP1 and up.
+Indirect Call Recording (ICR), introduced in MBG 7.1, is a feature supported by Mitel's 53XX series and 69XX series IP sets and MiVoice Business software release 5.0 SP1 and later.
 It also has only limited support from CRE vendors.